Short Term Lets vs Long Term Lets

 Pros vs Cons

+If you are looking to improve your property letting experience, Oasis Living are here to help.
 As always, our dedicated team of property management experts are on-hand to help guide you through your property strategy.
-We’ll also help you determine the best length of tenancy for you and your property.
-Whether you’re a first-time landlord, or a seasoned portfolio investor, liaising with Oasis-Living helps to guarantee legality compliance when letting your property.
-We restore full control of your time (as your property proactively earns you a passive income in the background).
+We'll also help you determine the best length of tenancy for you and your property.
+Whether you're a first-time landlord or a seasoned portfolio investor, liaising with Oasis-Living helps to guarantee legality compliance when letting your property.